gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ### Step 1: Set the build configuration

-Before building the application with Visual Studio, ensure ARM-Debug and GDB Debugger (HLCore) options are selected.
+Before building the application with Visual Studio, ensure the ARM-Debug and GDB Debugger (HLCore) options are selected.

 ![](resources/visual-studio-start-config.png)